-Did you ever want to add a table of contents just like Wikipedia have on its website?
+Did you ever wonder how to create a table of contents in WordPress just like Wikipedia?
+This tutorial is for you.

 If yes, then I’m going to show you a way that you use to put a similar table of contents box on your blog or a website.
 But before we move further, you should know why to use a table of contents and how does it affect your website.